anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 - <http://app.orchestra.cancerdatasci.org/>
     - Pros: Free (runs on Google but currently funded by NCI, managed by Sean Davis).
 Runs any service from any image on DockerHub on request from Sean Davis, with no additional setup.
     - Cons: No persistent disk, any installed packages or modified files are lost after 8h.
 Available free resources are limited.
-- Run your own rstudio server
+- Run your own RStudio Server
     - Pros: Might be free and have large resources.
     - Cons: You are responsible for security, maintenance, and downtime.
 Institutional servers are usually behind firewalls.
-- Students’ own computers
+- Students’ own Computers
     - Pros: “Not my problem”
     - Cons: Outdated software leads to package installation problems.
 Lost work.
 Very unequal resources.